NCLEX Explained

 How should I approach a bow-tie question if I'm unsure?

-What is the difference between the three columns?
+What is the difference between the response areas?

 What are common mistakes on bow-tie questions?